BosEriko/dotfiles/README.md

 Close the default terminal and open Hyper and that's it!

 ## Other Apps
-There are a couple of apps that I use almost all the time that are not automatically installed using the install script.
+There are a couple of apps/games that I use almost all the time that are not automatically installed using the install script.
 They are the following:
 - [Google Chrome](https://www.google.com/chrome/)
 - [Alfred 3](https://www.alfredapp.com/)
 - [Spotify](https://www.spotify.com/ph/download/mac/)